Support Centre

 Conclusion

-DORA is planned to introduce specific rules on security measures, ICT-related incidents, and relations with ICT third-parties service providers in the financial sector, which directly intertwine with those of the GDPR.
-None of these requirements overrides the applicability of the rules of the GDPR, but only builds on and complements them.
+DORA introduces specific rules on security measures, ICT-related incidents, and relations with ICT third-party service providers in the financial sector, which directly intertwine with those of the GDPR.
+None of these requirements overrides the applicability of the rules of the GDPR but only builds on and complements them.

 Desislava Krusteva Partner